gitkraken/gk-dev-docs/gk-dev/gk-dev-administration.md

 ### Manage Account

-`Manage Account` can be accessed from the dropdown in the top right to do things like [personalize your account](/gitkraken-client/gitkraken-account/#personalization), start a [multi-user trial](/gitkraken-client/trials/#multi-user-trials), [set up SSO](/gitkraken-client/single-sign-on/), [transfer the organization ownership](/gitkraken-client/gitkraken-organization/#transfer-ownership),
+`Manage Account` can be accessed from the dropdown in the top right to do things like [personalize your account](/gitkraken-client/gitkraken-account/#personalization), start a [multi-user trial](/gitkraken-client/trials/#multi-user-trials), [set up SSO](/gitkraken-client/single-sign-on/) and [transfer the organization ownership](/gitkraken-client/gitkraken-organization/#transfer-ownership).

 <img src="/wp-content/uploads/gkd-manage-account.png" class="img-responsive center img-bordered">